rikellermeyer/VCFruit/README.md

 - Strawberry extracts the genotype of every individual for every variant.
 - Strawberry then calculates the ***

-## Melon.py: Variant Annotation
+## WaterMelon.py: Variant Annotation
-- Melon annotates variants with the reference annotated genome.
+- WaterMelon annotates variants with the reference annotated genome.
 - **Output format?

 ## Lychee.py : Variant Effect Predictor